creswick/cabal-dev/README.md

 critical files are left out of the sdist.
 Note that the packages do not need to sdist cleanly, most warnings are acceptable, so this is rarely a problem.

+### Building multiple packages together

+For packages that are being actively developed together, recent cabal-install (> 0.10) provides another option: specify all of the source directories together on the cabal-install command line.
+For example, say we're developing a Web application that depends on a helper package that we use for other Web projects as well.
+We keep making changes to both the application and its helper package.
+To build both packages together:

+ $ ls
+ my-webapp/  webapp-helpers/
+ $ cabal-dev install my-webapp/ webapp-helpers/

+Note that this is a feature of newer cabal-install and is not limited to use with cabal-dev, but cabal-dev makes it more useful by keeping the development code isolated from other builds.

+The disadvantage of this approach is that it can be slow.
+When you have not made changes to a dependency, cabal-install will re-link and reinstall it anyway (although it does avoid recompilation when it's not necessary).
+Use the add-source mechanism if you have a dependency that changes very infrequently.